-Leporillus conditor was listed on CITES Appendix I on 1 July 1975.
-The CITES trade database reports no trade in this species.
-Threats to L. conditor have historically been predation by introduced predators (feral cat and European red fox), habitat alteration due to the impacts of exotic herbivores, and changed fire regimes.
-These threats are currently partially mitigated as the four extant subpopulations occur on predator-free islands or within predator-exclosures on the Australian mainland.
-However, potential threats still exist from fire, disease and incursion of feral animals (Department of the Environment and Energy 2008, Woinarski et al. 2014, NSW Office of Environment and Heritage 2018).
+cat and European red fox), habitat alteration due to the impacts of exotic herbivores, and changed fire regimes.
+These threats are currently partially mitigated as there are four extant subpopulations on islands and within predator-exclosures on the Australian mainland.
+However, potential threats still exist from fire, disease and incursion of exotic animals (Department of the Environment and Energy 2008, Woinarski et al. 2014, NSW Office of Environment and Heritage 2018).